umr4nlp/umr-guidelines/guidelines.md

 ```

 * UMR adds a *scope* concept to represent the relative scope of quantifiers and negations.
 See [Part-3-1-5](#part-3-1-5-scope-for-quantification-and-negation) for details.
-* UMR allows the use of non-predicate-specific participant roles for languages that do not *frame files*
+* UMR allows the use of non-predicate-specific participant roles for languages that do not have *frame files* with lexicalized argument structure information.
+See [Part 3-2-1](#part-3-2-1-participant-roles) for details.
 * UMR adds  *aspect*  and *ref* attribute to the representation.
 See [Part 3-3-1](#part-3-3-1-aspect) for details.

 [Back to Table of Contents](#toc)